U.S. judge throws out Iraq lawsuit over U.N. aid program

 More than 90 companies, subsidiaries and affiliates were named as defendants in the 2008 lawsuit over the $64.2 billion oil-for-food program, which ran from 1996 to 2003.

-“It is clearly the right decision,” said Robert Bennett, a lawyer representing BNP Paribas.
+“It is clearly the right decision,” said Robert Bennett, a partner at Hogan Lovells, representing BNP Paribas.
 “I am enormously pleased.”

-Lawyer James Gillespie, representing ABB, said Stein “followed the arguments in the defendants’ papers very closely, and in our view correctly applied the law.”

-Christian Siebott, a lawyer representing Iraq, did not immediately respond to requests for comment.
+Christian Siebott, a partner at Bernstein Liebhard, who represents Iraq, did not immediately respond to requests for comment.

 The U.N. program let Iraq sell oil to finance the purchase of food, medicine and other goods for citizens hurt by international trade sanctions.